 However, you can use a Visa or a Mastercard when shopping at Costco.com.

-Purchase your Costco gift cards online with your credit card, and then use the gift cards to spend at Costco.
+You can purchase Costco gift cards online with your credit card and then use them to spend at Costco.

 9. Amazon